OfficeDev/TrainingContent/ConnectorActionableMsgs/02 Cards and Actions/Demos/03-Expense-Approval/readme.md

 The first section of this lab demonstrated how to design a card, the second section demonstrated how to send Actionable Messages.
 This section will now pull it all together by implementing a Web API that responds to card actions.

 ## Register a new provider
-As you saw previously in this lab, the action URL did not yet work because it had not been whitelisted.
-Registration of a provider is required to whitelist your action URL to use with cards.

 Open your browser to the [Actionable Email Developer Dashboard](https://outlook.office.com/connectors/oam/publish) and click **New Provider**.